hanabi/hanabi.github.io/Reference.md

   - However, Cathy also knows that *3 Bluffs* are a thing, so she *also* marks her red card as possibly a red 3.
   - However, Cathy also knows that *Critical 4 Bluffs* are a thing, so she *also* marks her red card as possibly a red 4.

-### Legal Bluff Targets

-- The full list of "legal *Bluff* targets" is as follows:
-  - any *one-away-from-playable* card (with either a color clue or a number clue)
-  - any 3 (with either a color clue or a number clue)
-  - any critical 4 (only with a color clue)

 ### Context Clues & The Stale 1's Clue

 - We have many conventions that specify what a clue means.
 But combined with this, we are always expected to look at the context of the game.